BEST Things to Do in Helsinki, Finland: DON’T Miss Out!

 It is no coincidence that Helsinki is so close to St Petersburg.
 The whole city was, in fact, constructed to look like it’s Russian neighbor.
 The plan belonged to German-born C. L. Engel and emulated St Petersburg neoclassical style as closely as possible.

-Spread across seven islands, the Suomenlinna is a sight to behold.
+Spread across seven islands, Suomenlinna is a must-see.

-Definitely budget enough time for the Suomenlinna, you need at least an afternoon to enjoy it without a rush.
-Pack some snacks and make a picnic day out of it, if you have the time.
+Plan at least an afternoon to explore Suomenlinna without rushing.
+Pack snacks and enjoy a picnic if you have time.

-With over 65 years of history, this amusement park is a staple in your Helsinki programme.
+With over 65 years of history, Linnanmäki amusement park is another must-visit in Helsinki.

 If you are here with kids then you have no excuse whatsoever not to come.
 If you are a huge sucker for fun rides and a kid at heart like me, even less.